vijayantmehra/f19-relay/src/03_shortest_path/instructions.md

 your program is fed as the input, the same path is produced as the output.

-The most trivial case of this would be
+The most trivial case of this would be, as there are no possible optimizations to be made.

 $$0A \rightarrow program \rightarrow 0A$$